sherma

 CEL is used throughout the YAML for dynamic behavior.
 Expressions have access to:

-CEL supports standard operations: arithmetic, string manipulation, list operations (size(), indexing), map construction, comparisons, and boolean logic.
+CEL supports standard operations: arithmetic, string manipulation, list operations (size(), indexing, filter, exists, map), map construction, comparisons, and boolean logic.

 CEL can also handle Pydantic models, dataclasses, and any object with __dict__ – these are automatically converted to CEL maps, so you can access their fields with standard map syntax (e.g., obj.field or obj["field"]).